telerik/blazor-docs/knowledge-base/editor-copy-paste.md

     public async Task InsertClipboard(string clipboardContent)
     {
         // The insertHtml command can work with block or inline content,
-        // but we need to know what we are getting. var blockTags = new string[] { "<h", "<p", "<div", "<ul", "<ol", "<li", "<table" };
+        // but you need to know what you are getting. var blockTags = new string[] { "<h", "<p", "<div", "<ul", "<ol", "<li", "<table" };
         bool inlineInsert = !blockTags.Any(tag => clipboardContent.Contains(tag));

-        // The insertHtml command expects max 1 tag,
+        // The insertHtml command expects one tag maximum,
-        // so if there are more, we will wrap them. int childTags = System.Text.RegularExpressions.Regex.Matches(clipboardContent, "<").Count;
+        // so if there are more, you will wrap them. int childTags = System.Text.RegularExpressions.Regex.Matches(clipboardContent, "<").Count;
         string wrapTag = inlineInsert ? "span" : "div";